Reference letter wording: 10 phrases to watch in German employment references

 job reference in Germany

-What should a job reference contain?
+What should a reference letter contain?

 Simple reference